USD ($)

 Moderate Latency: While faster than Store-and-Forward, it still incurs some delay compared to pure Cut-Through switching.

-Comparison of Switching Modes
+Comparison Between Different Switching Modes

 Feature Store-and-Forward Switching Cut-Through Switching Fragment-Free Switching